-Being assertive in the workplace is a frequently misunderstood concept as there is many of us who confuse assertiveness with being aggressive and domineering.
+Being assertive in the workplace is a frequently misunderstood concept as there are many of us who confuse assertiveness with being aggressive and domineering.
 Everyone wants to feel acknowledged and empowered in his or her workplace, but research states most people feel powerless and subjugated.
 This is because they are unable to express themselves with clarity and confidence.
 This keeps getting worse as you climb up the ranks and do not find solutions earlier in your career.

 To understand this phenomenon better, I am going to take you through the kinds of communication styles regularly used.
 We use different communication styles with different people and in different situations, especially authority figures.
 There are 4 distinct patterns in communication styles: